fubar2/pcapGrok/README.md

 ## Differences from PcapVis
-pcapGrok is a hack based on PcapVis https://github.com/mateuszk87/PcapViz It offers
+pcapGrok is a hack based on PcapVis https://github.com/mateuszk87/PcapViz Enhancements include
-- additional command line controls
+- additional display command line controls
 - default batch mode for multiple pcap files
 - default all layers if no single layer requested.
 - whois RDAP 'asn_description' data when geoIP and socket.getfqdn draw blanks.
 - tables of traffic including all available identifying data for each host
 - writes a log with lots of interesting notes as pcapgrok.log
+- wordclouds for all hosts (with 2 or more destinations) showing traffic weighted destinations
+- optional tshark statistics and files - requires tshark to be installed - highly recommended

 ## Purpose
-Understanding network traffic from IoT devices was the motivation for this code and it is only suitable for relatively small packet capture files.
-A 100MB pcap with about 70k packets requires about 2G of ram to process, It was not designed for larger pcap files so please don't be surprised if it doesn't cope with really big graphs.
+Understanding network traffic from IoT devices was the motivation for this code.
+It works readonably well for relatively small packet capture files.
+A 100MB pcap with about 70k packets requires about 2G of ram to process and as the graphs become more complex, more ram will be used.
+It might work for a 1G file if you have a boatload of ram but I cannot imagine what use a complex graph will be.
+It was not designed for large pcap files so please don't be surprised if it doesn't cope with really big graphs.
+You'll be wanting the whole elastic backend thing with security onion for that.
+This is a toy by comparison but one that works fine for the small files needed to disect newly configured IoT devices.

 Network communication graphs show hosts as nodes and communication as edges, making complex relationships easier to see.
 However, ip and mac addresses are hard to figure out unless additional information about the host is provided such as whois and domain name if available.